IBM-Cloud/local-liberty-tutorial/README.md

   ```
 For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.

+## Privacy Notice
+This application includes code to track deployments to IBM Bluemix and other Cloud Foundry platforms.
+The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service)
+service on each deployment:

+* Application Name (application_name)
+* Space ID (space_id)
+* Application Version (application_version)
+* Application URIs (application_uris)

+This data is collected from the VCAP_APPLICATION environment variable in IBM Bluemix and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix.
+Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

+## Disabling Deployment Tracking

+To disable deployment tracking remove cf-java-app-tracker-client dependencies from the pom.xml.

+### Disabling Deployment Tracking

 [bluemix_signup_url]: https://console.ng.bluemix.net/?cm_mmc=GitHubReadMe-_-BluemixSampleApp-_-Node-_-Workflow
 [cloud_foundry_url]: https://github.com/cloudfoundry/cli